AppliedLogicSystems/ALSProlog/docs/docs/guide/6-ObjectPro-Object-Oriented-Programming.md

 The ObjectPro system pre-defines one top-level class named genericObjects;
-all classes are ultimately subclasses of the genericObjects class. genericObjects provides one visible slot, myName, which is always instantiated to the object’s name.
+all classes are ultimately subclasses of the genericObjects class. genericObjects provides one visible slot, myName, which is always instantiated to the object's name.
 Several other slots, normally non-visible, are also provided.

 A class is said to be an immediate subclass of the (parent) class named in the subClassOf equation.
 The relation subclass is the transitive closure of the immediate subclass relation.